Personal Immigration

 The Visit Guidance further provides a non-exhaustive list of factors which may lead a decision maker to doubt whether an applicant is genuine, including:

-• A lack of family or economic ties to to their home country and familial connections in the UK;
+• A lack of family or economic ties to their home country and familial connections in the UK;

 • Previous attempts to deceive the Home Office in an application made by the applicant, the sponsor or any other relevant party;